bsv-blockchain/message-box-server/README.md

 MessageBox also supports [@bsv/authsocket](https://www.npmjs.com/package/@bsv/authsocket) for real-time authenticated WebSocket communication.
 This enables clients to receive messages instantly and interact with rooms associated with their identity key and chosen messageBox.

-For more flexible routing, MessageBox integrates with the [@bsv/overlay](https://www.npmjs.com/package/@bsv/overlay) protocol, enabling public advertisement of MessageBox hosts via SHIP broadcasts.
-Clients can query these advertisements to route messages to remote servers if a direct messageBox is not available.

 To interact with MessageBox, use [MessageBoxClient](https://github.com/bitcoin-sv/p2p), the client-side library designed to handle authentication, encryption, WebSocket communication, and overlay resolution.

 ## 3. Concepts
 - **Identity Key:** All messages are addressed to an identity key (a public key)
 - **MessageBox:** A named message stream associated with an identity key (e.g., payment_inbox)
 - **Encrypted Payloads:** Messages can be AES-encrypted and include metadata
-- **Overlay Routing:** MessageBox instances can advertise availability via the SHIP overlay protocol
 - **Live Messaging:** Clients can join WebSocket rooms and receive messages in real-time
 - **Acknowledgment:** Messages must be acknowledged to be removed from the database
 ________________________________________